jigyakkuma/lssh/README.md

 ## Description

-This shellscript is ssh and logging for command.
+This shellscript is ssh and logging for command(ssh wrapper).

 ## Requirement